ecortez91/DonationsWebApp-Symfony/README.md

 ********************************

 **Conclusion**
 This is a great project for anyone looking to learn the MVC design patter or for someone that wants to get familiar with Symfony, strong PHP knowledge is a MUST!
-Let's remember that this was done in less than 48 hours, I'm pretty happy with the result.
+Let's remember that this was done in less than 48 hours, I'm pretty happy with the results.
 Had a lot of fun for sure!

 **What can we do to expand this WebApp?**
-There's definitely some work to do here if we want to build a robust WebApp, so far we have a nice structure using the MVC design pattern that we can keep using in order to keep things organized, here are some thoughts that I have in order to improve and extend this WebApp:
+There's definitely some work to do here if we want to build a robust Donation WebApp, so far we have a nice architecture using the MVC design pattern, and we can keep using in order to keep things organized, here are some thoughts that I have in order to improve and extend this WebApp:

-1) Profile section -> I was going to do this but ran out of time, it would be nice to have a profile showing detailed information related to my donations, we can even add some graphics and see in which categories we donate more, brings me to the next point.
+1) Profile section -> I was going to do this but ran out of time, it would be nice to have a profile showing allowing members to view/edit their personal information, store their CC, add recurrent payments, also we can show detailed information related to "my donations", we can even add some graphics to see in which categories we donate more, which brings me to the next point.
-2) Categories -> It would be nice to add categories here, that way we can keep track of what types of foundations or institutions are being helped more or less.
+2) Categories -> It would be nice to add categories here, that can be fairly simple, just add a table and link the institutions to the category, that way we can keep track of what kind of foundations or institutions are being helped more or less (by person or everyone).
-3) Newsfeed using the observer pattern -> I was thinking about doing like a newsfeed similar to Instagram where you can click any organization or institution that you may have not heard about before and start helping them!
+3) Newsfeed -> Using the observer design pattern -> I was thinking about doing like a newsfeed similar to Instagram where you can click any organization or institution that you may have not heard about before and start helping them!
+While scrolling down you can discover a nice foundation or institution that sounds good for you, then you can start sending donations right away!
-4) Add users with the flag "is_country" on so we can add "Country Users" using the web app, but it would be better to just add the "roles" logic.
+4) Roles -> Add users with the flag "is_country" activated (aka "Country Users") using the WebApp, but on a second thought I decided that it would be better to just add the "roles" logic into the system.
+That can be a better route for sure.
+I provide 2 "Country Users" (that represent a country) as an example but you can turn a "Normal user" into a "Country user" just by setting to "true" the "is_country" field in the database (table = "t_user")
-5) Email notification and validation
-6) Password recovery option

-I'll be adding more stuff that would be cool to have!
+5) Emails -> Notifications, email validation & password recovery option.

+I hope you enjoy this cool WebApp! :)

 -Eduardo Miguel Cortez